mattmc3/zshrc1/README.md

 Zebrafish is designed to be a portable, lightweight, ultra-fast, Zsh configuration in a single file.
-Equally useful on your desktop machine or on a remote server, Zebrafish enables much of the useful functionality already built into Zsh without the need for plugins.
+Equally useful on your desktop machine or on a remote server, Zebrafish enables much of the useful functionality already built into Zsh without the need for frameworks.
 And, it's ridiculously fast!

 Zebrafish's goal is to give you a great starter DIY Zsh experience from a single file.
 Other full Zsh Frameworks like [Oh-My-Zsh][ohmyzsh] and [Prezto][prezto] are nice if